swcarpentry/r-novice-inflammation/episodes/06-best-practices-R.md

 {: .r}

 ### Other ideas
 1. Use a consistent style within your code.
-For example, name all matrices something ending in `.mat`.
+For example, name all matrices something ending in `_mat`.
 Consistency makes code easier to read and problems easier to spot.

 2. Keep your code in bite-sized chunks.
 If a single function or loop gets too long, consider looking for ways to break it into smaller pieces.